catppuccin/miniflux/README.md

 ## Usage

+1. Copy your preferred flavour from the [themes](./themes) directory.
-1. In minifux, go to Settings > Custom CSS
+2. In miniflux, go to Settings > Custom CSS
-2. Paste the style of your choice into the text box at the bottom of the page.
+3. Paste the CSS into the text box at the bottom of the page.
-3. Click save
+4. Click save.

 ## 💝 Thanks to